What is meditation?

+The Pali word for meditation is “Bhavana,” which means “to make grow” or “to develop.”
 What is mindfulness?
-Mindfulness meditation is what comes as the result of paying attention to something in this moment, on purpose and without judgement.
-Adapted from Jon Kabat-Zinn Audio-Mindfulness for Beginners.
+Mindfulness meditation is what comes from paying attention to something in this moment, on purpose, and without judgment.
+(Adapted from Jon Kabat-Zinn’s Audio “Mindfulness for Beginners“)

-First and foremost, I want to tell you that my practice continues to help me with the myriad of daily difficulties in living.
-More and more over time, mindfulness helps me live and experience and value my life rather than just follow the unrelenting, intricate, seductive and painful stories of my mind over and over again with no change.
+First and foremost, my practice continues to help me with the myriad of difficulties inherent in living my everyday life.
+Increasingly as time goes on, mindfulness helps me live, experience, and value my life rather than just follow the unrelenting, intricate, seductive, and painful stories of my mind over and over again with no change.

-“Mindfulness is about being fully aware of whatever is happening in the present moment, without filters or the lenses of judgement.”
-A Mindfulness Based Stress Reduction Workbook, Stahl, B., Glodstein, E.
+“Mindfulness is about being fully aware of whatever is happening in the present moment, without filters or the lenses of judgment.”